HomeSite Map

 With Lennon as the lead vocalist, they continued performing the song in the early months of 1963 but, with their national touring days beginning in February of 1963, their set lists were growing smaller and "Honey Don't" ended up being dropped.
 They resurrected the song during two BBC radio performances, detailed above, both with John on lead vocals.

-With the song being officially recorded for the upcoming "Beatles For Sale" album, "Honey Don't" ran its course as the Ringo vocal offering during live concerts.
-Another Beatles Christmas show (appropriately entitled "Another Beatles Christmas Show") was scheduled by Brian Epstein for the Odeon Cinema in London.
+With "Honey Don't" now being officially recorded for inclusion in their upcoming "Beatles For Sale" album, the song ran its course as the Ringo vocal offering during live concerts.
+Another Beatles Christmas show (appropriately titled "Another Beatles Christmas Show") was scheduled by Brian Epstein for the Odeon Cinema in London.
 Their 11-song set list for this extravaganza, which ran from December 24th, 1964 through January 16th, 1965, included "Honey Don't."

-After one final BBC broadcast of the song on June 7th, 1965 as detailed above, Ringo's spotlight in concert appearances switched back to "I Wanna Be Your Man," before moving on to his next showpiece "Act Naturally" and sometimes even reverting all the way back to "Boys" on occasion.
+After one final BBC broadcast of the song on June 7th, 1965 as detailed above, Ringo's vocal spotlight for their concert appearances switched back to "I Wanna Be Your Man," before moving on to his next showpiece "Act Naturally" and sometimes even reverting all the way back to "Boys" on occasion.

 Ringo was gracious enough to sing and play the song with Carl Perkins himself and a celebrity band for a television special entitled "Blue Suede Shoes: A Rockabilly Session With Carl Perkins And Friends."
 Ringo was comfortable enough with the song to also include it occasionally in his set lists with his "All Starr Band," the first being his US and Japan tour of 1989 which ran from July 23rd to November 8th of that year.
 He then included the song in his Japan and US tour of 1995, which ran from July 2nd to August 28th of that year.
 His US tour of 2003 also featured the song, this beginning on July 24th and ending on September 7th, as did his US 2004 tour, running from June 14th to July 20th.
 His 2010/2011 tour of the US, Europe and South America also featured "Honey Don't," this beginning on June 24th, 2010 and completing on November 20th, 2011.
 His extensive 2012-2017 International tour featured the song from February 7th, 2013 to March 15th, 2015.
 Even George Harrison played the song live on one occasion, which was on February 19th, 1987, as an impromptu jam with John Fogerty, Bob Dylan and bluesman Taj Mahal at the Palomino Club in Hollywood, California.